Erica Quiroz, Executive Director

 Erica has a B.A. in Psychology from NYU and her Master of Public Administration from Baruch College.
 She spends time volunteering in her community as a member of the Junior League.
 After graduating from college, she spent several years in advertising at firms in New York City as an Account Executive and Project Manager.
 Erica started as a camp volunteer in 2011 and joined The ELM Project staff full time in 2012.

-Susan Turcotte, Director of Development
+Di Masters, Director of Development

 Emma Haney, Program Coordinator